eastoid/mini-totpauthserver/README.md

     Example: `MICRONAUT_SERVER_PORT=9090`

-- To change the default auth token TTL, set `TOKENTTL` in seconds.
+- To change the default auth token TTL from 300s, set `TOKENTTL` in seconds.

     Example: `TOKENTTL=100`